-Context/Introduction
+Introduction

-The ND State Plan on Aging, which is created by Aging Services, provides the opportunity to comprehensively review how services are delivered to older individuals and individuals with physical disabilities.
+The ND State Plan on Aging provides Aging Services the opportunity to comprehensively review how services are delivered to older individuals and individuals with physical disabilities.
 The review sought to identify gaps in services, determine how services should be provided in the future, and to creatively make improvements with input from the aging network, older North Dakotans, caregivers, and aging advocates.
 The plan highlights the necessity for sustaining financial support for the OAA initiatives and other programs within Aging Services.
 Aging Services strives to build upon the strong foundation set by OAA and continuously seek collaborative opportunities with stakeholders to improve the lives of North Dakotans.

-Aging Services serves as both the SUA and the Area Agency on Aging (AAAs).
+As the SUA, ND has no Area Agencies on Aging (AAAs).
 Aging Services staff perform the functions of the AAAs by providing direct services and serving as the focal point for the aging network.
 Aging Services coordinates the distribution of state and federal funds along with administering all the contracts and grants to local providers.
 In addition, Aging Services provides training and technical assistance (TA) and ensures statewide oversight and coordination for programs under the Act.
 OAA resources provide many services for older North Dakotans, including access to in-home services, congregate and home-delivered nutritious meals, caregiver support, tribal home visits, and legal assistance.